tdenisenko/Pricer/README.md

 ======

 This project is an example of implementation of simple Order Book and its functions in Java.
+There are currently 2 types of orders; Limit orders and reduce order.

 Compiled and tested in:
 Eclipse IDE for Java Developers